 Imagine you are traveling down the highway, getting ready to slow down and take the next exit.
-You tap the brakes to reduce your speed, but the brakes do not work; pushing down the pedal does nothing to stop the vehicle.
+You tap the brakes to reduce your speed, but the brakes do not work.
+Pushing down the pedal does nothing to stop the vehicle.
 Because of this brake failure, you crash into the car ahead of you on the exit ramp.
 Who is at fault in this situation?
 In Florida, there are a few parties who might be held liable for the injuries sustained.

 You